 The main effects of IL-32 are

-Clinical uses of IL-32 include
+Clinical relevance of IL-32 includes

 IL-33 is produced by endothelial cells, stromal cells, and dendritic cells.

 The main effects of IL-33 are